-An example of this is for me is office space.
-I’ve spent the last 5 years telling myself that we are a digital business, with a global team, so there’s no reason for me to spend the money for an office space when we don’t need one.
-Coffee shops and a home office will do just fine, thank you very much.
+An example of this for me would be having office space.
+I tell myself that we are a digital business, with a global team, so there’s no reason for me to spend the money for an office space when we don’t need one.

 “I don’t need to spend precious overhead dollars on an office.”